emoiso/DevTum/README.md

 ## Docker

 To easily reproduce the analysis and the figures of our work we dockerized the environment we used in the paper.
-This requires you have [Docker](https://www.docker.com/) installed on your system.
-If you don't **don't panic**, it is super simple, just follow these instruction for [Linux](https://docs.docker.com/desktop/linux/install/), [Mac](https://docs.docker.com/desktop/mac/install/) or [Windows](https://docs.docker.com/desktop/windows/install/)
+This requires you to have [Docker](https://www.docker.com/) installed on your system.
+If you don't **don't panic**, it is super simple, just follow these instructions for [Linux](https://docs.docker.com/desktop/linux/install/), [Mac](https://docs.docker.com/desktop/mac/install/) or [Windows](https://docs.docker.com/desktop/windows/install/)

 When `Docker` is up and running you can clone this git repository with: